COME SELL WITH US!

 • Essentially food without permits must be:

 • Labeled with the name and address of the operator with certain disclosures printed on it.
-Sample Label.

 • Sold directly to the consumer for home consumption.